 - It's present in the Old Testament, as well, most famously with Joseph forgiving his brothers for their past bad treatment of him and selling him into slavery (he points out to them that despite their wicked intentions in doing that, it ended up being a good thing as he became the prime minister of Egypt and was able to save hundreds, including them, from starvation).

 - Jesus stated that forgiving others was necessary, otherwise God could not and would not forgive you.
-This warning was accompanied by a parable where a rich man found that one of his servants owed him around a year's wages.
+This warning was accompanied by a parable where a rich man found that one of his servants owed him a staggering amount - around 3 billion dollars in today's money.
 He was about to have the man and his family sold into slavery to pay the debt but when the man begged for time, the rich man forgave the entire debt.
-Then the servant promptly went out and found a man who owed him a bit under a month's wages and demanded immediate payment.
+Then the servant promptly went out and found a man who owed him a hundred denarii (around $5000) and demanded immediate payment.
 When the third man begged for time to pay, the servant refused and had the third man put in prison.
 The rich man found out about this and was furious.
 He summoned the servant, "unforgave" his debt and had the servant put in prison to be tortured until the entire debt was repaid.
 Fairly clearly an example of the first type.

-- Alfred Lord Tennyson did a poem "The Voyage of Maeldune" on it.
-The hermit cites the Cycle of Revenge for why he should give it up.
+- Alfred, Lord Tennyson's narrative poem "The Voyage of Maeldune" is an adaptation of The Voyage of Máel Dúin.
+The hermit cites the Cycle of Revenge for why Maeldune should give up his purpose.